Dev-X25874/Gati/docs/source/Configuration_Block.rst

 various blocks in the architecture.

 .. note:: This is an incremental document and subjected to change with the model.
-In this entire document, the term 'block' refers to the computaional unit that recieves the instruction and respond when it's done.
+In this entire document, the term 'block' refers to the computational unit that recieves the instruction and respond when it's done.

 The below figure shows the architecture for configuration block wherein, it comprises, an instruction Queue of data width 256-bit wherein the instructions read from DDR gets stored in and applied to the various blocks when required.